Aiven-Open/klaw-docs/.github/vale/vale.md

 - `npm run spell:error` to show only errors (same as in CI)
 - `npm run spell:warn` to show errors as well as warnings
-- `npm run spell:suggestion` to show errors, warnings and suggestions
+- `npm run spell:all` to show errors, warnings and suggestions

 ## Our Vale setup